JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 We created three tests: one for valid inputs, one for missing components, and another one for invalid inputs.
 Each test receives the inputs from a stream of arguments from an auxiliary method.
-The inputs tested are the same as the ones present on the previous table:
+The inputs tested are the same as the ones presented in the previous table:

 - Valid inputs test:
     - We pass a string that should be considered valid and result in an output;
     - E.g. "00:59:01".
 - Missing components test:
     - We pass a string that is missing one of that components;
-    - We noticed that the parsing fails, so we consider it the expected behaviour;
+    - We noticed that the parsing fails, so we consider it the expected behavior;
-    - The method could be adapted to accept this king of input as valid;
+    - The method could be adapted to accept this kind of input as valid;
     - E.g. "00:00".
 - Invalid inputs test:
     - Test inputs that are known to be invalid: invalid characters (e.g. letters), negative time, minutes/seconds out-of-range, etc...
-    - The parsing of this should always result on a failure;
+    - The parsing of this should always result in a failure;
     - E.g. "00:60:00".

 All the tests pass successfully.